peteroupc/html3dutil/doc/H3DU.BufferHelper.md

 The merged attribute, where the vertices from the first vertex attribute come before those from the second.
 (Type: Array.&lt;Object>)

+<a name='H3DU.BufferHelper_resolveSemantic'></a>
+### H3DU.BufferHelper#resolveSemantic(name, index)

+TODO: Not documented yet.

+#### Parameters

+* `name` (Type: number | String)<br>An attribute semantic, such as <a href="H3DU.Semantic.md#H3DU.Semantic.POSITION">H3DU.Semantic.POSITION</a>, "POSITION", or "TEXCOORD_0".
+Throws an error if this value is a string and the string is invalid.
+* `index` (Type: number)<br>The set index of the attribute for the given semantic.
+0 is the first index of the attribute, 1 is the second, and so on.
+This is ignored if "name" is a string.

+#### Return Value

+A two-element array consisting of the semantic and semantic index, respectively, described in the "name" and "index" parameters.
+Returns null if "name" is a string, but doesn't describe a valid semantic.
+(Type: Array.&lt;number>)

 <a name='H3DU.BufferHelper_set'></a>
 ### H3DU.BufferHelper#set(a, index, value)